 Approximately 13% of children ages 8-15 and 21% of young people ages 13-18 live with a mental health disorder.
-If you’re concerned about your child’s mental health and well-being, schedule a consultation with the team at Progressive Behavioral Health, PLLC, in Friendswood, Texas.
+If you’re concerned about your child’s mental health and well-being, schedule a consultation with the team at Progressive Behavioral Health, PLLC, in Friendswood, Katy, and Round Rock, Texas.
 The team provides expert child and adolescent psychiatry services for children from the age of 4.
 Call Progressive Behavioral Health or make an appointment online today.

 Children and adolescents experience some of the same mental health conditions as adults, although they may demonstrate different symptoms and behaviors as a result of their condition.
 Some prevalent child and adolescent psychiatric conditions include:

 The team at Progressive Behavioral Health provides compassionate and customized care to help your child develop the social skills, cognitive abilities, and behaviors that allow them to lead healthy, active, and fulfilling lives.

 You know your child best, and will notice changes in their demeanor and behavior.
 Some of the signs of a mental health condition include:

 If your usually happy-go-lucky child becomes quiet or sad, withdrawing from their normal friends and activities, it could be a sign of a mental health issue.
 They may also demonstrate dramatic mood swings that disrupt their relationships at home or school.

 While younger children are often full of energy, consistently disruptive behavior at school or home is another sign of a mental health issue.
 Other behavioral warning signs include starting fights, recklessness, and self-destructive behavior.
 You may also notice a change in your child’s appetite or eating habits.

 Cognitive changes that could indicate a mental health condition include trouble paying attention in class, inability to sit still, or changes in speech patterns.